LaurentRDC/pandoc-pyplot/README.md

 ### Requirements

 This filter only works with the Matplotlib plotting library.
 Therefore, you a Python interpreter and at least [Matplotlib](https://matplotlib.org/) installed.
-The Python interpreter is expected to be discoverable using the name `"python"` (as opposed to `"python3"`, for example)
+The name of the Python interpreter to use can be specified in a `.pandoc-pyplot.yml` file; by default, `pandoc-pyplot` will use the `"python"` name.

 You can use the filter with Pandoc as follows: